 A number of interesting buildings around town were designed by Francis Sullivan, an adherent/colleague/disciple of the famous American architect Frank Lloyd Wright and the Prairie School of architecture.
 The following bike route visits a number of Sullivan’s surviving works within Ottawa.
 This ride is approximately 14km long.

 Our tour begins in Rockcliffe Park at 108 Acacia Avenue where sits this grand old house, one of Sullivan’s early designs upon his return from working with Frank Lloyd Wright in 1907.
 The Prairie School aesthetic is not as evident in the exterior detailing of this majestic home as they are in Sullivan’s subsequent designs.

-In 1911 Sullivan started up his own successful independent practice from which he designed this home for himself in 1914.
+n 1911 Sullivan started up his own successful independent practice from which he designed this home for himself in 1914.
 Here the influence of the modernist Prairie School style is on full display.

 To get to our next stop I rode up Somerset, through the Ottawa U campus, and over the pedestrian/bike bridge across the canal.
 I then pedaled along the Rideau Canal Western Pathway in the direction away from Parliament Hill as far as Patterson Creek, crossed Queen Elizabeth Drive and followed the creek to our next destination, the O’Connor St Bridge.
 Another example of his early works (1907), It’s a solid looking little bridge that has withstood the test of time.